triggermesh/docs/docs/installation/kubernetes-helm.md

 ```

 !!! info "Charts source"
-    The opensource TriggerMesh Helm charts are hosted on Github at the [triggermesh/charts](https://github.com/triggermesh/charts/) repository.
+    The opensource TriggerMesh Helm charts are hosted on GitHub at the [triggermesh/charts](https://github.com/triggermesh/charts/) repository.

 To install the chart with the release name `triggermesh`: